Skip to content

 Entity descriptions

-A project is the top-level workspace.
-Users create a project to group related repositories and security work together.
-Every repository, scan, and finding belongs to a project.
+A project is the top-level workspace container.
+Users create projects to group related repositories and security work together.

 Repository

-A repository is the source code target.
-It can be added in two ways:
+A repository is the source code target inside a project.
+It can be added in three ways:

-• Git URL — the backend clones the repository
+• Git URL — the ingest pipeline clones the repository

-• Zip upload — the user uploads an archive that the backend extracts
+• Zip upload — the user uploads an archive; the pipeline extracts it

-After a repository is added, it goes through an ingest process.
-The ingest_status field tracks this: pendingingestingready (or failed).
+After a repository is added, it goes through an ingest pipeline.
+The state field tracks this:

 A snapshot is an immutable, point-in-time capture of a repository's source code.
-When the backend fetches or receives code, it stores a snapshot — either as a zip in S3 (production) or in a local directory (dev).
+When the ingest runner completes, it stores a snapshot with the file tree, size metrics, and a reference to the stored archive.

 queued → claimed → running → completed